 Special Issues and Book reviews are collections of articles on the specific topics in areas related to synthetic organic chemistry.
 Authors for the special topics must apply to review editor Professor Turan Ozturk.

-As the manuscript languages is English, any author who is not fluent enough in English is encouraged to consult a fluent colleague or a paid editing service for the preperation of the manuscripts.
+As the manuscript language is English, any author who is not fluent enough in English is encouraged to consult a fluent colleague or a paid editing service for the preparation of the manuscripts.
 Manuscripts having language deficiencies, i.e. grammar, fluency, etc., create heavy problems during the review process.
 Such manuscripts might be returned to the authors for correcting the language deficiencies.

-Novelty statement of submitted manuscript must be provided as MS word file item by item.
+Novelty statements of submitted manuscript must be provided as MS word file item by item.
 The maximum item should be 6 for the novelty statement.

 Manuscripts submitted to ACG publications are routinely screened by a software to check the originality of the submitted articles.
 It should be noted that ACG publications are committed to deterring plagiarism and self-plagiarism.
 A plagiarism report must be uploaded during submission of manuscript.

 Title of the manuscript should be as brief as possible and typed to the template file with affiliation and addresses of all the authors, including corresponding author with an asterisk.
-ORCID of all of authors should be added as shown in template of manuscripts.
-The e mail address, phone and fax numbers of the corresponding author should be provided as a foot note on the title page.
-Abstracts of all kind of submissions should be prepared maximum 200 words.
+ORCID of all authors should be added as shown in the template of manuscripts.
+The e-mail address, phone and fax numbers of the corresponding author should be provided as a footnote on the title page.
+Abstracts of all kinds of submissions should be prepared with a maximum 200 words.